 So the very short answer to the questions I posed: I would not change anything.
 I would continue to be me, which itself is a constantly changing concept, and allow me to take me where I will go.
 For no matter how much we might change, we are still we.
 It is like the flow of water in a river.
 The water is ever changing, but the river remains a river.
 And even if that river dries up to be a mere creek, or disappears entirely, the river that was is still the river that was.
 I will be the me that is, even as I am still the me that was.
 I will continue to create because being a creator is how I have defined myself.
 Whether or not the rest of the universe even notices my contribution is immaterial, because I was, I am, and I will be for a bit longer, and this simple reality is one that is immune to change.

 I have no idea what to expect from the future.
 I cannot bemoan the loss of the past, because it is not lost.
 I can only continue to create my present.
 The rest will fall in place on its own.

-The above is a digital expression of what I have just written.
+The above image is a digital expression of what I have just written.
 It is my own creation, emulating the wonder that is inherent in nature.
 It is far from perfect, yet still has its own beauty.
-The me that was has become the me that is through learning the skills necessary to make this creation, and I will continue to learn and change into the me that will be (with future creation).
-The images well portray changelessly changing, in the form of flowing water.
-Thus I change as I remain the same.
+The me that was has become the me that is through learning the skills necessary to make this image, and I will continue to learn and change into the me that will be (with future creation).
+The image well portrays changelessly changing, in the form of flowing water.
+Thus I change as I remain the same